YourFirstcrypto/hyperbolic-Airdrop/README.md

 ```
 ---

-# To Start Node Next Day use the given Command 👇
+# Next Day to Start Your Node Paste These Commands 👇
 ```
 cd chatbot-app
 ```